 My number one rule of fundraising is that “Fundraising is critical to mission success”.
-Over the past decade I have helped raise more than $1,500,000 for worldwide amphibian conservation efforts.
-As most of SAVE THE FROGS! funding comes via donations from individuals (rather than the government, corporations, foundations or other nonprofits), it is important to know what actually motivates people to donate.
+Since 2008 I have helped raise more than $1,700,000 for worldwide amphibian conservation efforts.
+As most of SAVE THE FROGS! funding comes via donations from individuals (rather than the government, corporations or foundations), it is important to know what actually motivates people to donate.
 I can think of a multitude of reasons people should donate to SAVE THE FROGS!.
 For instance:

 - Your donation funds efforts that protect amphibian habitat and make our environment cleaner, healthier, and more beautiful.

 - Your donation helps SAVE THE FROGS! staff and volunteers educate thousands of people about amphibians, in a time when the schools and universities are severely lacking in terms of environmental education.

 - Donating fulfills a general human desire to do good, and thus makes you feel good.